73 Notable alumni of

 -

-Lawrence James Travagliante—better known by his on-air moniker Kid Leo—serves as both General Manager and afternoon disc jockey on Little Steven's Underground Garage on Sirius XM Radio.
-He first began in radio in 1973 at noted Cleveland rock station WMMS (100.7 FM, "The Buzzard").
+Lawrence James Travagliante, better known by his on-air moniker Kid Leo, is a radio station and record company professional.
+He is especially known for his work as a radio personality and disc jockey.
+He began working in radio in 1973 at noted Cleveland, Ohio, rock station WMMS (100.7 FM, "The Buzzard").
 During his 16-year tenure, WMMS was consistently one of the highest-rated radio stations in the country.
-In 1988 he left to work as an executive at Columbia Records, where he served until 2002.
-Since 2004, Travagliante has been involved with Underground Garage.
-He also currently operates his own consultancy, LJT Entertainment.

 -